CyArk: Project focus

 CyArk seeks to help preserve heritage sites around the world through utilizing digital documentation to support the work of heritage managers and further connect people with the history of these sites.
 According to the site's website, they work across three principal areas: conservation, recovery, and discovery.

 CyArk's digital data may be useful for professionals monitoring and managing gradual architectural deterioration at cultural sites.
 This data could also make it possible to generate blueprints for reconstruction following catastrophic events, such as the Afghan Taliban's notorious demolition of the Bamiyan Buddhas in 2001 or the 2010 destruction by suspected arson of the Royal Tombs of Kasubi, Uganda.
 The Kasubi Tombs were digitally preserved by CyArk a year before their demise, providing a lasting digital record and potential blueprint for reconstruction.

-In 2019, CyArk launched Open Heritage 3D in partnership with Historic Environment Scotland and the University of South Florida to make digital data of heritage sites available to download online for people to use for educational purposes.
+In 2019, CyArk launched an online archival platform called Open Heritage 3D in partnership with Historic Environment Scotland and the University of South Florida to make digital data of heritage sites available to download online for people to use for educational purposes.
+Since 2022 this project has since been run in partnership with the Cultural Heritage Engineering Initiative (CHEI) at UC San Diego's Qualcomm Institute.

 According to CyArk's online mission statement, the dissemination of free digital content about heritage sites can help encourage additional visits by tourists, and invigorate communities with revenue from cultural tourism.
 Youth and educators will benefit from free, publicly accessible historical and site information, including some Creative Commons-licensed content.
 And finally, the creation of digital records ensures not only that the sites will never be lost forever; it also provides a digital resource to facilitate the continued mining of information over time as technologies and methods of information extraction evolve.